4renginy/Module4-School_District_Analysis/README.md

 -Created the following spending bins
 "<$584", "$585-629", "$630-644", "$645-675" and Thomas High Schol was in a 630-644 bin.
 There was no change to the change before and after calculations.
--Running the calculations for the type of the school Charter Schools seemed to be more sucessful despide the drop on 0.5 % on Overall passing percentage.
+-Running the calculations for the type of the school Charter Schools seemed to be more sucessful despide the drop on 0.5 % on Overall passing percentage..
 -

 sdfasd